CANTERhm/Curvalyser_CLI/README.md

 Run as a command line interface (CLI) program.

 ## Instructions
-For Setup and "How to use the Curvalyser and Paramalyser" see the "manual_v1.10_Curvalyser_and_Paramalyser.pdf" file.
+For setup and "how to use the Curvalyser and Paramalyser" see the "manual_v1.10_Curvalyser_and_Paramalyser.pdf".

 ## Version
 * Curvalyser v1.10 Paramalyser 1.10